 This targets the outer quads and the abductors (outer thigh)

-Feet are higher up on the platform
+Feet are higher up on the platform or foot plate

 This targets the hamstrings and glutes